-A magnificent Bengal Tiger is looking back over its shoulder into the camera, lazing in the scorching sun.
+A magnificent Bengal Tiger looks back over its shoulder into the camera, lazing in the scorching sun.
+What a face this beautiful animal shows.
 The Royal Bengal’s amber eyes are piercing through the lens.
-Behind that gorgeous Tiger, in the backdrop, there is a massive bright green bush and mountains.
-What a face this beautiful animal shows.
+Behind that gorgeous Tiger, there is a massive bright green bush and mountains in the backdrop.

 Undeniably one of the most majestic wild animals.
 These beloved creatures are just as unique as humans.
 Each of the stripes is different from the next Tiger, just as our fingerprints are unique to each individual.
 Interestingly, they indeed have the massive canine teeth out of every living big cat.
 They are approximately 10 centimeters / 4 inches long.
 Bengal Tigers are native to the Indian subcontinent.
 Moreover, poaching, habitat loss, and fragmentation of habitat are all threats to these Bengal Tigers.